-Nevertheless, we do try to combat these issues by meeting in person three times per year!
+Nevertheless, we do try to combat these issues by meeting in person a couple of times per year!
 The get-togethers are great opportunities to get to know each other a little better, and we find that the better you know the people you work with, the easier communication becomes.
 When it comes to day-to-day communication, we also find that too much is better than too little.
 We try to be open about what’s going on in our lives and our work, including the challenges — not only does sharing these things with your peers feel good, but it also helps them understand where your mind is at.

 People have joined the team with varying amounts of remote-work experience.
 Regardless of at what point in your life you start working remotely, there is a learning phase.
 When working at a dedicated office, the start and end of your workday are naturally delineated and the environment provides some discipline by itself.
 When working from home, you quickly find that you need to learn that discipline, and that if you don’t set routines for yourself, there will be none.
 The routines help establish boundaries between work and life outside of it.
 As you’re largely your own manager, organizing your own time and tasks is a must.